louiz/biboumi/doc/biboumi.1.rst

 The connection to the IRC server is automatically made when the user tries to join any channel on that IRC server.
 The connection is closed whenever the last channel on that server is left by the user.
-To be able to stay connected to an IRC server without having to be in a real IRC channel, biboumi provides a virtual channel on the jid ``%irc.example.com@biboumi.example.com``.
-For example if you want to join the channel ``#foo`` on the server ``irc.example.com``, but you need to authenticate to a bot of the server before you’re allowed to join it, you can first join the room ``%irc.example.com@biboumi.example.com`` (this will effectively connect you to the IRC server without joining any channel), then send your authentication message to the user ``bot%irc.example.com@biboumi.example.com`` and finally join the room ``#foo%irc.example.com@biboumi.example.com``.

 Roster
 ------